 She fought desperate battles and destroyed evil creatures.

 She met Kings and Queens…fled from serpents and ogres…and listened to the tales of talking trees.

-And she has done it all while sitting down.
+And she did it all while sitting down.

-She soon began creating her own stories, which she scribbled with number 2 pencils in Big Chief notebooks (until she learned to use the electric typewriter).
+At the age of eight, she began spinning her own stories, which she scribbled with number 2 pencils in Big Chief notebooks (until she learned to use the electric typewriter).